openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       during the build.
 If such a recipe does exist and the package is not produced, the build continues without error.

-      Because the ``RRECOMMENDS`` variable applies to packages being built, you should always attach an override to the variable to specify the particular package whose usability is being extended.
+      Because the :term:`RRECOMMENDS` variable applies to packages being built, you should always attach an override to the variable to specify the particular package whose usability is being extended.
 For example, suppose you are building a development package that is extended to